The situation

 Alternative reality: author insists.
 Reviewer approves.
 PR merges.

-summariser:v17.
-Bedrock BenchmarkA standardised test set used to score and compare models. job runs the 500-example golden set.
+CreatePromptVersion.
+The golden-set BenchmarkA standardised test set used to score and compare models. runs the 500-example set against the new version’s ARN.
 Overall quality score holds, but the length-appropriateness sub-metric is down.
-Platform’s quality dashboard flags the change for human review before the staging alias moves. - Product team decides “shorter is fine” and approves.
-Staging moves; canary starts at 5%.
+Platform’s quality dashboard flags the change for human review before the staging parameter moves. - Product team decides “shorter is fine” and approves.
+The staging parameter repoints; canary starts at 5%.

 What didn’t happen: eight days of silent regression, a confused postmortem, and a product team blaming engineering.